PDF of Dr. Faustie's Gudie to Real Estate

 Exhibitions (6-foot watercolors on paper, wall paintings, and sound work done in collaboration with Trudy Reise): Shift Kunstverein, Berlin, 1998, Contemporary Art Gallery, Vancouver, Canada, 1997, Galerie Sylvia Steinek, Vienna, 1997

-The Dr Faustie exhibitions showed pieces from the body of work comprising Dr. Faustus' Guide to Real Estate Development, an allegorical representation of the reconstruction of Berlin during the five years Hart lived there, between 1991-1996.
-Dr Faustie consisted of a book, printed in both English and German by Nautilus Editions, Hamburg, with the support of the national German Kunstfond Bonn grant , and a series of exhibitions.
+The Dr Faustie exhibitions showed pieces from the body of work comprising Dr. Faustie’s' Guide to Real Estate Development, an allegorical representation of the reconstruction of Berlin during the five years Hart lived there, between 1991-1996.
+The Dr. Faustie project consisted of a book, printed in both English and German by Nautilus Editions, Hamburg, with the support of the national German Kunstfond Bonn grant , and a series of exhibitions.

 The book Dr. Faustus' Guide to Real Estate Development, was inspired by the milieu of post-Unification Berlin.
-The issues of real-estate development, speculation and a pumped-up 'booming' economy written about allegorically by Goethe in the early nineteenth century were also enacted everyday in.
-Although Hart's aphoristic text was not specifically inspired by contemporary Berlin.
+The issues of real-estate development, speculation and a pumped-up boom economy, written about allegorically by Goethe in the early nineteenth century, were also lived in real time in Nineties Berlin.

 Both Berman and Lukács describe Faust as a tragedy of development, with Dr. Faust as the original paradigm of the capitalist tycoon and real-estate developer.
 Both critics describe Goethe as inspired by the utopian communitarian Socialism Saint Simon.
-The Carnegie book is an archetype of idealistic entrepreneurial American Capitalism.
+Related is the Carnegie book, an archetype of idealistic entrepreneurial American Capitalism.
 The "Carnegie course" was adopted by millions of Americans, particularly during the booming post World-War-II years, and was reissued, after going out of print, during the Reagan Eighties.
 Carnegie has become an American cliché for naive, Utopian capitalism.

-Hart's Faustus therefore interpreted Carnegie's course as a dialog between Mephistopheles and Faust.
-The dialog was written in rhyme to parodying the original Goethe.
-The settings and beings represented in them were drawn from Goethe's Faust.
-Most of these environments were in any case cliché representations of German Romanticism: Gothic castles, craggy mountain tops, black forests, etc. The characters dwelling therein were also Romantic creatures: devils, sphinxes, fairies, goblins, witches, and of course, the famous poodle.
-Taken from the settings depicted in the many gothic comic books, these environments compose a significant part of German popular culture, a final act of the Romantic legacy.
+Hart's Faustus therefore interpreted Carnegie's course as a dialogue between Mephistopheles and Faust.
+The dialog was written in rhyme to parody Goethe.
+The settings and beings represented in them were all drawn from Goethe's Faust.
+Most of these environments were cliché representations of German Romanticism: Gothic castles, craggy mountain tops, black forests, etc. The characters dwelling therein were also Romantic creatures: devils, sphinxes, fairies, goblins, witches, and of course, the famous poodle.
+Taken from the settings depicted in gothic comic books, these environments compose a significant part of German popular culture, a final act of the Romantic legacy.
 Hart's intention was to transgress the strictly upheld boundary in German culture between "ernst" and "Unterhaltung" (high and low).
-In this way, the works were particularly effective in that they were chastised as being “illustrations†and “not really paintings†by the German press.
+In this way, the works were particularly effective in that they were chastised as being only “illustrations” and “not really paintings”by the German press.